HiddenHarmsHub/comparison-interface/docs/installation.md

 In your browser navigate to <http://localhost:5001>

-You should see the registration page of the website and all of the functions should be working so you can test all of the features with a small set of images.
+You should see the registration page of the website and all of the functions should be working so you can test the features with a small set of images.

 Any free port number can be used to host the website by changing the port number in the run command.
 5001 is used in all of the examples because it is the port number that is open in the dev container setup mentioned above.